 Risk Factors for Binge Eating

-There are some factors in your life that can increase your chances of having a binge-eating problem.
-These include the following:
+Some factors in your life that can increase your chances of having a binge-eating problem.

 - Psychological problems.
 Most people who have this problem have a negative self-image and don’t feel positive about their accomplishments and skills.
 You can overeat because you are bored, stressed out, or have a poor image of your body.